Bucharest Ring Motorway

-The Bucharest Ring Motorway (or the Bucharest Belt Motorway, Autostrada Centura București), termed A0, is a motorway ring in construction around the city of Bucharest, the capital of Romania.
-It is intended to be the outer ring to the existing Bucharest Ring Road.
+The Bucharest Ring Motorway (or the Bucharest Belt Motorway, Autostrada Centura București), termed A0, is a partially built motorway ring around the city of Bucharest, the capital of Romania.
+It is serving as a second, outer ring around the city, the first being the existing Bucharest Ring Road.

-It is split into two sections: the South Ring Motorway and the North Ring Motorway.
-It will have a total distance of 100 km and will be a motorway connection between the existing A1, A2 and A3 motorways.
+It is split into two major sections: the northern and southern half-rings that are each divided into multiple lots.
+When fully built, it will have a total length of approximately 101 kilometers and will be a motorway connection between the existing A1, A2 and A3 motorways.